teateatea/heartbreaker/Character Classes/Disciplines/Barbarian.md

 Examples include an alcoholic drink, a strange fruit or vegetable, or an unusual herb.
 Each ration costs 1 GP and can be purchased in any trading city.
 A single inventory slot holds 3 doses.

 ### [[Discipline C Abilities|C.]] Feat of Strength
 As a free action $L$ times per day, your Strength score counts as 22 for $L$ rounds.
-This can be used during combat, and your Strength Bonus is +$4$.
+This can be used during combat, and your Strength Bonus for Melee attacks is +$4$.

 ### [[Discipline C Abilities|C.]] Tough
 Reduce all incoming damage by $1$ point.
 You gain a +$2$ to Save vs